-The accredited athletic training program (ATP) leads to a Master of Athletic Training (MAT) degree.
-Students graduating from the ATP are eligible to sit for the BOC exam and become a Certified Athletic Trainer (ATC).
-Students enrolled in the ATP will gain first hand learning experiences with university sponsored teams as well as other off-campus clinical sites.
+The athletic training program (ATP) leads to a Master of Athletic Training (MAT) degree.
+The MAT program is a professional athletic training program accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Students graduating from the ATP are eligible to sit for the Board of Certification exam and become a Certified Athletic Trainer (ATC).
+Students enrolled in the ATP will gain first hand learning experiences with university sponsored athletic teams as well as other off-campus clinical sites.

 Students have two avenues in which to pursue the MAT degree:

-1. Undergraduate students at Baylor University can enroll in a joint degree program that will link the Health Science Studies (Pre-AT Track) and MAT degree programs so that students can receive two degree in five years.
+1. Undergraduate students can enroll in a joint degree program that links the Health Science Studies (Pre-AT Track) and MAT degree programs so students can receive two degrees in 5 years.

-2. Students who received a bachelor's degree from another institution will be able to apply to the MAT program as a traditional graduate student if they have completed the necessary prerequisite coursework.
+2. Students receiving a bachelor's degree from another institution are able to apply as a traditional graduate student if they have completed the prerequisite coursework.

 Dr. Andrew R. Gallucci, PhD, ATC, LAT, CSCS